SuperOfficeDocs/superoffice-docs/docs/en/company/learn/screen/contacts-tab.md

 ### Information

-A paperclip icon (![icon][img3]) in this column means that the **Note** tab in the contact card contains information.
+A paperclip icon (<i class="ph ph-paperclip" aria-hidden="true"></i>) in this column means that the **Note** tab in the contact card contains information.

 Position the mouse pointer over the dot and the information is displayed as a tooltip.

 ### Interests

-A pin icon (![icon][img2]) in this column means that one or more interests have been entered for that contact.
+A pin icon (<i class="ph ph-push-pin" aria-hidden="true"></i>) in this column means that one or more interests have been entered for that contact.
 Position the mouse pointer over the dot and the information is displayed in a tooltip.
 To edit the interests, double-click the contact's name to open the contact card, and go to the **Interests** tab.

 ### Mr/Ms